 “Scatter sage leaves over the whole, drain the pasta, and add a little of the pasta water to the pan with the sausage to make a velvety sauce.
 Combine with the pasta, grate a lot of Parmesan over the top, and let me know how it goes.”

-The New York Times’ no-recipe recipe project might seem like a fun idea for busy people with lots of mouths to feed who don’t have time to follow recipes.
-But to me it seems like a tactic to get readers who don’t want to pay for access to recipes to pay for access to no-recipe recipes.
+The New York Times’ no-recipe recipes project might seem like a fun idea for busy people with lots of mouths to feed who don’t have time to follow recipes.
+But to me it seems like a tactic to get readers who don’t want to pay for access to recipes to pay for access to no-recipe recipes – or buy a No-Recipe Recipes cookbook.

 Because what is a recipe, after all?
-Does it even need to have an ingredient list with precise measurements and numbered steps to be a recipe?
+Does it even need to have an ingredients list with precise measurements and numbered steps to be a recipe?
+Most early recipes did not.
+They were merely the kind of conversational paragraphs that Sifton is now calling for…

-According to historians, some of the oldest recipes are for stews.
-Simmering meat in liquid over fire until it’s tender dates back some 8,000 years according to archaeological evidence, but one of the earliest recipes for a Scythian stew, dating to between the 8th and 4th centuries BC was documented by ancient Greek philosopher Herodotus, who wrote:
+According to culinary historians and archaeologists, some of the oldest recipes are for stews.
+Simmering meat in liquid over fire until it’s tender dates back some 8,000 years according to archaeological evidence, but one of the early recipes for a Scythian stew, dating to between the 8th and 4th centuries BC, was documented by ancient Greek philosopher Herodotus, who wrote:

 “… put the flesh into an animal’s paunch, mix water with it, and boil it like that over the bone fire.
 The bones burn very well, and the paunch easily contains all the meat once it has been stripped off.
 In this way an ox, or any other sacrificial beast, is ingeniously made to boil itself.”

-There may not be precise measurements but there are ingredients and there are steps.
+There may not be precise measurements or numbering, but there are ingredients and there are steps.
 Herodotus’ ox stew could perhaps be the first no-recipe recipe.
 Except it’s not.
 It is a recipe.